cleo114/project_test/README.md

 1. Set up a virtual environment with the following terminal commands:
  - python3 -m venv venv
  - source venv/bin/activate
-   Now, the virtual environment is running.
+ - Now, the virtual environment is running.
 2. Install the following packages using the pip install command:
  - flask, flask-wtf, flask-sqlalchemy, flask-migrate, flask-login, email_validator, python-dotenv.
 3. Install sqlite using the commands appropriate for your operating system.
 Sqlite is preinstalled on Mac OS.
-4. Use the 'flask run' to run the server, which is located at http://127.0.0.1:5000.
+4. Use the 'flask run' command to run the server, which is located at http://127.0.0.1:5000.
 5. To exit, use the control-c keyboard shortcut and 'deactivate' terminal command to the close the server and shut down the virtual environment.

 ## Running the tests